matx64/rs-netbot/README.md

  - tqdm (optional, for terminal loading bars)

  If you have CUDA support, download the CUDA Toolkit from Nvidia and ``` device = torch.device("cuda:0") ``` will use it as primary processing device.

+Disclaimer: This bot was created for educational propurses and was never used to get in game advantage.